hanshack/DWD2DW/README.md

 ## Description

 A script that scrapes tomorrow's weather data (max. temperature and weather condition) for some weather stations from the [German Meteorological Service (DWD)](https://dwd.de/).
 It then parses that data so that it can be used as a dataset for a [Datawrapper](datawrapper.de/) **locator map**.

+You can find out more about this process on the [Datawrapper Blog](https://blog.datawrapper.de/weather-map/).

 ## Setup